 - support you in changing your practice on you return, to implement the knowledge and skills you acquired through the BSc

 - a reference letter evidencing your commitment to CPD (for example from your professional organisation or employer)

 If you meet these requirements and are considering applying, you may want to begin to prepare these documents now.

-We would like to thank Matumo Ramafikeng, President of the Occupational Therapy Africa Regional Group, for her help in developing and promoting this initiative.
+Once again, we would like to sincerely thank Matumo Ramafikeng, President of OTARG, for her continued support and generous assistance in developing this award.